brenopantoja/laravel8FullStack/README.md

 Product name, description, voltage, mark, date of creation of the product, Image of the product.

-Also It has Creation, Read, Update, Delete (CRUD) tables and with join between them, reactive, Java Script and bootstrap.
+Also It has Creation, Read, Update, Delete (CRUD) tables and with join between them, session, Java Script and bootstrap.

 Downloads: It does download of the Xampp, MySQL and of the Visual Studio Core.